Wholesale Available

 Pairings

-What to drink with the PDR Value Line Reserva Connecticut Toro
+What to pour with the PDR Value Line Reserva Connecticut Toro

 Pair with light lagers, iced tea, or black coffee—anything that won't overpower the mild, creamy profile.